Key takeaways

 Using resistance or weight machines at the gym

-Always progress at your own pace and stop any exercise that causes pain, discomfort, or unusual symptoms.
-Be sure to contact your healthcare provider if anything is concerning or you have questions.
+Progress at an individual pace and stop any exercise that causes pain, discomfort, or unusual symptoms.
+Contact a healthcare provider with any concerns or questions.

 3. Prioritize good sleep and less stress

-Being stuck at home post-op can get boring…fast.
-You might even start to feel stressed out.
-Combat boredom by exploring fun activities to engage your mind instead of mindless snacking (or stress eating) and calm you down.
-This can be a good time to take up a new hobby, such as reading, crocheting, or puzzling.
+Recovery at home can become monotonous, sometimes leading to boredom or stress.
+Staying mentally engaged — rather than turning to mindless snacking or stress eating — can help.
+This can be a good time to take up a new hobby, such as reading, crocheting, or solving puzzles.

-You can also manage your stress with relaxation techniques like meditation, deep breathing, aromatherapy, or journaling.
+Managing stress with relaxation techniques such as meditation, deep breathing, or journaling may also help.

 Stick to a consistent sleep schedule